Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 - Polkadot platform and its mechanisms
 - Polkadot operating theory and inner workings
 - Rationale for Polkadot's architectural choices
-- Mechanisms for parachains to interaction
+- Mechanisms for parachains to interact with the relay chain and each other
+- Practical: building, deploying, and testing parachains

 Notes: